Sister Sparrow & the Dirty Birds

 Sister Sparrow & the Dirty Birds is a Brooklyn, New York-based seven-piece soul/rock band.
 The band is led by singer Arleigh Kincheloe, with Jackson Kincheloe on harmonica, Josh Myers on bass, Dan Boyden on drums, Phil Rodriguez on trumpet, and Brian Graham on baritone and tenor saxophones.

-Since 2011, Sister Sparrow & the Dirty Birds have played 150+ shows a year all across the US and Canada.
+Since 2011, Sister Sparrow & the Dirty Birds have played at venues across the US and Canada.
 Their list of festival appearances includes Bonnaroo, Firefly, Mountain Jam, Bear Creek, Telluride Jazz, High Sierra, Rooster Walk, Harvest Jazz Festival and late-night sets at Austin City Limits and the Jazz & Heritage Festival in New Orleans.

 History

 Frontwoman Sister Sparrow first began writing music while living between New York City and the Catskill Mountains as a teenager.
 Accompanied by her brother Jackson on harmonica, the band first got together in September 2008.
 While Sister Sparrow is the principal songwriter of the band, the entire band works collaboratively on arrangements.

 By the middle of 2009, Sister Sparrow & the Dirty Birds had a weekly show at New York's Rockwood Music Hall on Saturday nights, holding down a five-month-long residency there.
-The band recorded its debut album, released in November 2010, during a twelve-hour session at New York's Avatar Studios.

 The band embarked on its first tour at the end of April 2011.
 By the end of the year, they had played about 150 shows in 28 states.
 They opened for bands and musicians such as Dr. John, Sharon Jones & The Dap-Kings, and the Soul Rebels Brass Band.

 Recordings

 Sister Sparrow and the Dirty Birds (2010)

 Sister Sparrow and the Dirty Birds released its self-titled debut album in November 2010.
-It was recorded almost completely live in just one night at Avatar Studios in New York City, capturing the uniquely tight-yet-loose live sound they had honed over so many hot city nights.
+It was recorded almost completely live in just one night at Avatar Studios in New York City.
 The album was listed as one of the top Non-Jazz Favorites for 2010 by All About Jazz.
 Independent Media Magazine awarded it the "Best album you probably didn't hear in 2010" in its 2010 IMM Music Awards.

 Pound of Dirt (2012)

 On February 28 they released their second album Pound of Dirt.
-After many thousands of miles, breakdowns, and missed shows, the band needed a new van for touring in 2012.
-They launched a Kickstarter campaign to purchase a new van and surpassed their $20,000 goal with $21,025 raised.

 Fight EP (2013)

 In March 2013, the band went into the legendary Henson Recording Studios in LA and recorded an EP with Grammy-award winner and former American Idol judge Randy Jackson.
-The resulting four song EP was recorded in a day and half and later released in October of the same year.
+The EP consisted of four songs and was released in October of the same year.